embergabor/domestika-batch-downloader/README.md

 # Node JS Tool to download full courses from Domestika

-This is a fork of https://github.com/ReneR97/domestika-downloader
+**This is a fork of https://github.com/ReneR97/domestika-downloader**

-This script is a simple way to download a full course from Domestika.
+This script is a simple way to download a list of full courses from Domestika.
+It can also merge all the lessons of a course into a single video with embedded subtitles.

 > **Warning**
 > You need to own the course you want to download.
 So you either have to have bought it or got it for "free" with your premium account.

 ## Requirements
-Domestika account
+- Domestika account
-N_m3u8DL-RE
+- N_m3u8DL-RE https://github.com/nilaoda/N_m3u8DL-RE/releases
-ffmpeg
+- ffmpeg

 ## Installation